supechicken/crdyboot/README.md

 Pronounced CUR-dee-boot.

-This is a UEFI bootloader for CloudReady.
-Crdyboot handles loading, verifying, and running the Linux kernel.
+Crdyboot is a UEFI bootloader for ChromeOS Flex.
+It is not yet in use.

-Goals:
+Crdyboot acts as a bridge between UEFI firmware and the Chromebook style of booting.
+It uses [vboot] to select and validate an appropriate [kernel partition], then launches that kernel using the Linux [EFI stub].

+## Features

 * Well documented and as simple as possible.
+* Broad hardware support.
+Any amd64 machine with UEFI should be able to use crdyboot.
+This includes 32-bit UEFI environments.
+* Uses vboot to:
-* Ensure that when secure boot is enabled, dm-verity is enabled for the rootfs.
-(Note that this can only be fully verified if using custom Secure Boot keys, otherwise a different OS signed with the Microsoft keys could be used to avoid verifying the rootfs.)
+  * Verify that both the kernel and the kernel command-line have been signed with a trusted key, which in turn allows verifying that the rootfs has not been modified.
+(Note that this can only be fully relied on if using custom Secure Boot keys, otherwise a different OS signed with the Microsoft keys could be used to avoid verifying the rootfs.)
-* Use UEFI features as little as possible.
-We need to run on a lot of hardware, and not all UEFI implementations work well.
-* Use the ChromeOS GPT-attribute mechanism for determining which kernel to boot.
-* Use the ChromeOS kernel partitions rather than loading the kernel from the EFI partition.
-The kernel partitions include both the kernel data and command-line, as well as data structures to verify the signature of everything being loaded.
-* Verify the signature of everything loaded from the kernel partition.
-* Only support 64-bit CPUs, but support both 32- and 64-bit UEFI
-  environments.
+  * Automatically roll back from a bad OS update by swapping between the A and B partitions.

 ## License